 As per Event Services policy, organizations may move furniture in classrooms for the sake of their event.
 However, after organizations have finalized their event, the members are required to reorganize the room as received.
-Failure to do so may result in an automatic charge (starting at \$50.00) to the organization in use.
-Event set ups coordinated and conducted by Event Services will be set up a minimum of 30 minutes before the event start time, large scale events will require a longer time frame and will need to be coordinated with Event Services.
+Failure to do so may result in an automatic charge to the organization in use.